 - Whether the UE-to-UE Relay is authorized to provide the UE-to-UE Relay service.

 The UE-to-UE indication is transferred from the UDM to the AUSF, and is forwarded to the UE along with the AKA challenge.
 Upon reception of the UE-to-UE indication, which allows the UE to receive or provide the UE-to-UE Relay service, the UE provides UE-to-UE_Auth_Info, which can be used by the AUSF to generate security materials for the end-to-end security establishment, to the network along with the AKA challenge response.
-In the Certificate-based approach, the UE shall generate a public and private key pair, and generate UE-to-UE_Auth_Info including the UE's ID and the generated public key.
-In the Identity-based approach, the UE shall generate UE-to-UE_Auth_Info including the UE's ID.
+In the Certificate-based approach, the UE generates a public and private key pair, and generate UE-to-UE_Auth_Info including the UE's ID and the generated public key.
+In the Identity-based approach, the UE generates UE-to-UE_Auth_Info including the UE's ID.

-Editor's note: Which identifier is to be used as a UE's ID is FFS.
+NOTE 1: Which identifier is to be used as a UE’s ID is not addressed in the present document.

-Editor's note: How and which entity associates UE's ID with the U2U relay service is FFS.
+Note 2: How and which entity associates UE’s ID with the U2U relay service is not addressed in the present document.

-Editor's note: AUSF impact for generating and provisioning security materials to UEs needs to be studied.
+Note 3: AUSF impact for generating and provisioning security materials to UEs is not addressed in the present document.

-Editor's note: How to support U2U relay services across multiple PLMNs is FFS.
+Note 4: How to support U2U relay services across multiple PLMNs is not addressed in the present document.

 If UE-to-UE indication allows the UE to receive or provide the UE-to-UE Relay service, the AUSF generates the security materials using the UE-to-UE_Auth_Info and provisions them to the UE.
 The provisioned security materials are used as long term credentials of the UE.
-The authorized UE shall be provisioned with the security materials when it has not been provisioned with the security materials before or when the validity of the security materials has been expired.
+The authorized UE is provisioned with the security materials when it has not been provisioned with the security materials before or when the validity of the security materials has been expired.

-Note 3: The security materials provisioned to the UE by the network are associated with an expiration time after which they become invalid.
+Note 5: The security materials provisioned to the UE by the network are associated with an expiration time after which they become invalid.
 If the UE does not have valid security materials, the UE needs to obtain fresh ones to receive or provide the UE-to-UE Relay service.